puma-network/puma-network.github.io/README.md

 # welcome

-Puma.network is an decentralized infrastructure layer focused on creating open LLMs and rewarding contributions of compute, feedback (RLHF) and data.
+Puma.network is a decentralized infrastructure layer focused on creating open LLMs and rewarding contributions of compute, feedback (RLHF) and data.

 More info coming soon ✨